Travis Kelce Player Prop Bets for NFL Week 15 | Kansas City vs. Los Angeles 12/16/2021

 - Kelce put together a 27-yard performance against the Raiders last week on three catches while being targeted four times.

-- Kelce has 11 receptions (on 20 targets) for 128 yards over his last three games, averaging 42.7 yards per game.
+- Kelce has tacked on 11 receptions for 128 yards in his last three games.
+He's been targeted 20 times, producing 42.7 yards per game.

 Kelce's Kansas City Teammates